-ALIMENTATION COUCHE-TARDE INC.
+ALIMENTATION COUCHE-TARDE INC. Management Information Circular page 41

 Disclosure in Alimentation Couche-Tarde's management information circular highlights the strategic value the organization places on enhancing diversity, believing that it positions the business to better meet the needs of its diverse customer base and is a strategic advantage.